JHU-PL-Lab/www-fpse/lecture/specification-test.md

 <a name = "quickcheck"></a>
-## Base_quickcheck and Random aka Property-Based Testing
+## Random Testing aka Property-Based Testing aka Quickcheck

-### The big picture of random testing
+* Recall that Quickchecking is making up some random data to test our code
+* To use random testing we need to know when the code is working on that random data
+  - e.g. add a bunch of random key-value maps to a dictionary and delete them: should be the original dictionary again
+  - e.g. above of reversing a reversed list gives back the original list

+Here is the methodology

-  0. Suppose we have one function `f` that we want to test.
+  0. Given: a function `f` that we want to test.
-  1. We need to be able to generate random data which is the parameters of `f`
+  1. Have a function to generate random data which is the parameters of `f`
-  2. We run `f` on different random data many times (say 100 or 10000 times)
+  2. Run `f` on that random data many times (say 1000 times)
-  3. We need to know if the test worked or not on the random data
+  3. Verify whether the test worked on that random data
-     - So, tests usually verify that invariants hold or some bad exception not raised etc.
-     - This is another reason invariants are good, they are properties that can be quickchecked

 ### Using `Base_quickcheck`

+* For step 1. above we want to not have to "roll our own" every time
+* `Base_quickcheck` is a library that will do it for us
 * `Base_quickcheck` contains three key algorithms:
   1. Generators, `Quickcheck.Generator` - make random data of desired distribution in given type
-  2. Shrinkers, `Quickcheck.Shrinker` - if a failing case is discovered, try to make it smaller (we will not cover these in detail)
+  2. Shrinkers, `Quickcheck.Shrinker` - if a failing case is discovered, try to make random data smaller, e.g. a shorter list (we will not cover these in detail)
   3. Runner, `Quickcheck.test` etc, which runs some fixed number (10,000 by default) of random tests and shrinks failures.

 * We will look at several examples of the `Base_quickcheck` library in action in [quickcheck_examples.ml](../examples/random-examples/quickcheck_examples.ml)